 Along with the great photos is text of various sizes, some drastically large and others much smaller.
 It creates contrast on the page and is symbolic of the peaks and valleys one will be pedalling through.

-As designers, we know that, sometimes, clients just want tried and true solutions.
+As designers, we know that clients often just want tried and true solutions.
 And it’s easy for us to serve up exactly what they ask for.
 It’s okay to stick to conventions, but there’s so much room in design to try something different.
 By taking an unorthodox approach, we can come up with website designs that are memorable and won’t be lost in the seas of uniformity.